wp-plugins/thinglink/readme.txt

 * Shortcode support for "w" parameter
 * Shortcode uses $content_width global for width if available and not specificly set.

+= 1.1.04 =
+* Rollback shortcode as it was causing problems

 == Frequently Asked Questions ==

 = What is Thinglink? =